k-czekaj/Trello_REST_API/README.md

 1. Log in to your Trello account.
 2. Go to the [Trello developer API key generation page](https://trello.com/app-key).
 3. Click on the "Go to the Power-Up Admin Portal", then click "Create New Key" button and enter the required details.
 4. Your API key will be displayed on the page.
-Copy and save it for later to use in Postman.
+Copy and save it for later use in Postman.
-5. Next, click on the Token link that under the key you just generated.
+5. Next, click on the Token link that appears under the key you just generated.
 6. Allow application to access your Trello account.
 7. Your token will be displayed on the page.
-Copy and save it for later to use in Postman.
+Copy and save it for later use in Postman.

 #### <a name="four">:open_file_folder: Importing a file into Postman</a>